majguo/open-liberty-demo/README.md

 In case you already have a Java EE applicatoin running on Java EE Application Server (e.g., WebSphere, WebLogic, JBoss, etc.), it's easy to make it run on Open Liberty server with minimum changes.

 ### A basic Java EE app for quick start
-Navigate to `<path-to-repo>/javaee-cafe/1-start` to find out the sample app we prepared for your quick start.
+Navigate to [`<path-to-repo>/javaee-cafe/1-start`](https://github.com/majguo/open-liberty-demo/tree/master/javaee-cafe/1-start) of your local clone and find out the sample app we prepared for your quick start.
 It's a basic Java EE application and simple CRUD application.
 It uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JSON-B, JSF, Bean Validation).
 Here is brief introduction for the project structure:
 ```
 ├── pom.xml                                         # Maven POM file
 └── src